 FENZ requires specialist GIS knowledge for its technical operation and biodiversity knowledge for understanding the content.
 Because of FENZ’s complexity, DOC is providing advice, briefings and training (where possible) to ensure users understand its strengths, limitations and appropriate applications.

-If you would like more information about FENZ, email firstname.lastname@example.org.
+If you would like more information about FENZ or access to any FENZ data sets, email firstname.lastname@example.org.